 Places To Visit On Washington Coast: Nature Areas

-Last but certainly not least we have some majestic natural areas that just have to be included.
-These areas go above and beyond expectations.
+Last but certainly not least, we have some majestic natural areas that just have to be included.
+These areas go above and beyond expectations, making the Washington Coast a true coastal paradise for nature lovers.

 10. Olympic National Park

-Olympic National Park is one of the most spectacular wonders in Washington.
+Olympic National Park is one of the most spectacular natural wonders in Washington.

 The park is known for its diverse landscapes, which include rainforests, rocky beaches, and alpine-covered mountains.